Budgeting & Forecasting

 Seamless data integration

 Say goodbye to endless Excel spreadsheets that are constantly outdated.
-With software, you can easily import, handle and analyze large amounts of data from various sources.
+With software, you can easily import, handle, and analyze large amounts of data from various sources.

 The software then processes the data in real-time, so you’re never left making analyses from incorrect or old data sources.
 It’s a win-win.

-Collaborative
+Collaborative opportunities

 Cloud-based software lets FP&A teams collaborate on one or multiple financial forecasting models with regular updates and version control.
 This way, everyone’s working with the most up-to-date data and assumptions.